jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 I would like to dedicate this article and the next one to the study of multivariate polynomials and to their applications in Data Science.
 Applying some ideas from the excellent book [Ideals, Varieties and Algorithms by Cox, Little and O'Shea](https://www.springer.com/gp/book/9783319167206), I'm going to provide a solutions to two sample problems by solving a system of multivariate polynomial equations.

-Therefore, the aim of this 'Polynomial Optimization - Part I' article is to:
+The aim of this 'Polynomial Optimization - Part I' article is to:
-* Provide a very brief theoretical overview
+* Provide a very brief theoretical overview of the tools that can be used to solve multivariate polynomial systems
-* Illustrate these tools by brute forcing two elementary math Olympiad problems (I will be using the software SageMath for the computations) and last but not least:
+* Illustrate these tools by brute forcing two math Olympiad problems (I will be using the software SageMath for the computations) and last but not least:
-* Wonder how we could extend these tools to practical machine learning problems (stay tuned for polynomial optimization - Part II !).
+* Wonder how we could apply these tools to practical machine learning problems (stay tuned for polynomial optimization - Part II !).